 Climate Change Denial – A blog by George Marshall, founder of the Climate Outreach Information Network.
 He is attempting to explore the psychology of climate change denial, seeking to answer the puzzle of why, when the evidence of climate crisis is so overwhelming, do the deniers maintain such a strong hold on the public psyche and prevent corrective action.

 George Monbiot – English writer, environmental and political activist.
 He writes a weekly column for The Guardian and is the author of several books including Heat: How to Stop the Planet Burning.

-Harper Watch – Subtitled Compiling the Harper Government’s Crimes Against Democracy, this is an impressive up-to-date collection documenting the Harper government’s record, starting from February 2009.
-Hard to imagine even the most steadfast Harper supporter continuing to believe his message after visiting this site.
+Harper Watch – Subtitled Compiling the Harper Government’s Crimes Against Democracy, this is an impressive collection documenting the Harper government’s record, starting in February 2009 and ending in jubilation with Harper’s defeat in October 2015. – Lest we forget.

 AlterNet – a news magazine and online community founded in 1998 that “creates original journalism and amplifies the best of hundreds of other independent media sources.
 AlterNet’s aim is to inspire action and advocacy on the environment, human rights and civil liberties, social justice, media, health care issues and more.”
 A veritable wealth of valuable articles.

 EurekAlert! – a global news service operated by The American Association for the Advancement of Science (AAAS).
 It features news and resources focused on all areas of science, medicine and technology.